Alequin/Prime_tables/README.md

 * The table will be refreshed using the provided value.

+* If the table is to large for the screen it will become scrollable.

+* Each table cell may be clicked.
+  * Clicking on a prime number will display it position
+  * Clicking on any of the products will display the two values used to produced it.

 ## Aliases

 To activate a few aliases for commonly run terminal commands run **source project_aliases.txt** in the terminal.
 This will only work in the terminal they are activate in.